-- 10. On the 7th of December 2015, in a hearing session organised by the Parliamentary Committee of Economy and Finance, business associations presented their suggestions and comments on the amendments envisaged in the 2016 Fiscal Package 201612, as well as on different economy-related laws, mainly emphasizing the reduction of the fiscal burden. - 11.
-The campaign against informality has been supported in principle by a number of international institutions and missions operating in Albania, by business associations, and economy experts, considering it an indispensable initiative for the Albanian economy.
+- 10. On the 7th of December 2015, in a hearing session organised by the Parliamentary Committee of Economy and Finance, business associations presented their suggestions and comments on the amendments envisaged in the 2016 Fiscal Package 2016, as well as on different economy-related laws, mainly emphasising the reduction of the fiscal burden. - 11.
+The campaign against informality has been supported in principle by many international institutions and missions operating in Albania, business associations, and economic experts, considering it indispensable for the Albanian economy.